How to Scale $10K to $30K per Month in 10 Weeks: Why Pricing Is the Ignored Lever for Rapid Growth

 Day 1–3: Document all current clients

-• Monthly payment from each
+Monthly payment from each client.

-• Hours you invest per client
+Hours you invest in each client.

-• Effective hourly rate (payment ÷ hours)
+Effective hourly rate for each client (payment ÷ hours).

 Day 4–7: Calculate predicted churn

-• Rank clients by effective hourly rate
+Rank clients by effective hourly rate.

-• Bottom 30–40% are predicted churn at a 100% price increase
+Treat the bottom 30–40% as predicted churn at a 100% price increase.

 Day 8–14: Validate new price point in market

-• Talk to 5–10 potential clients
+Talk to 5–10 potential clients.

-• Reference I Have No Idea What to Charge if you need a pricing confidence framework
+Reference I Have No Idea What to Charge if you need a pricing confidence framework

 End of Week 2, you must have:

-• Complete client quality analysis
+Complete client quality analysis.

 Week 3: Announce 100% Price Increase